rosiecakes/itp-class/unit-2-basic-concepts/lesson-1-introduction/README.md

 # Introduction

-In this lesson we will be going over so Python basics.
+In this lesson we will be going over some Python basics.

 ## Reading material